auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ### We are an incredibly complex game of life left on for roughly 3.8 billion years.

 Our planet Earth exists in perfect distance from the Sun to allow for complex life structures to arise.
 The energy from the Sun is like cooking over a fire.
 The heat is hottest closest and coldest farther away.
 To cook just right you need the right distance.
 Too cold and we're frozen where there's not enough changes in matter.
-Too hot the energy present is so high nothing solid can form.
+Too hot and the energy present is so high nothing solid can form.
 We are in a space that allows for many states and in a time of homeostasis.
 There are so many qualities of the universe and our solar system which are in a delicate balance to bring about life.

 ---

 ### [The Earth is an open and closed system](https://course.oeru.org/csf101/learning-pathways/from-the-holocene-to-the-anthropocene/the-earth-is-an-open-and-closed-system/)

 #### The Earth is a closed system for matter
-The Earth is made up of chemical elements – think of the periodic table.
+> The Earth is made up of chemical elements – think of the periodic table.
 That is a list of all basic elemental materials on our planet.
 Because of gravity, matter (comprising all solids, liquids and gases) does not leave the system.
 It is a closed box.
 And, the laws of thermodynamics, long agreed by scientists, tell us that it’s impossible to destroy matter.
 So the chemical matter we have on Earth will always be here.
 The important question is, how are those chemicals organised?

 #### The Earth is an open system for energy
-It is accepted science that the Earth is an open system for energy.
+> It is accepted science that the Earth is an open system for energy.
 Energy radiates into the Earth’s system, mainly from the sun.
 Energy is then radiated back into space from the Earth, with the flows being regulated by the Earth’s atmosphere and ozone layer.
 This delicate balanced transfer of energy maintains the surface temperature at a level that is suited to the forms of life that have evolved and currently exist.

 {:refdef: style="text-align: center;"}
 <img src="../../images/MoL/Natural_Cycles.png" width="100%" height="100%">